Generative AI Moves from Pilot to Full-Scale Implementation

 Develop a flexible talent strategy

-This may involve a combination of hiring full-time specialists, upskilling the current team through targeted training programs, and leveraging contract or project-based talent for specific, time-bound compliance projects.
+This may involve a combination of hiring full-time specialists, upskilling the current team, and leveraging contract or project-based talent.

 Modernization of Healthcare Cybersecurity